 Student employees assist in day-to-day operations and programs, and many assist with High School Ethics Circles, where they facilitate discussions on ethical topics for high school students and help prepare them for the annual Goodchild Ethics Bowl.
 For more information about employment opportunities, email email@example.com.

-With the support of alumnus Kenneth J. Goodchild, Saint Anselm College students participate in an on-campus Ethics Bowl each semester.
+With the support of alumnus Kenneth J. Goodchild, Saint Anselm College students participate in an on-campus Ethics Bowl.
 Judges include business and non-profit executives, as well as distinguished College alumni.
-In Spring 2021, Ethics Bowl was virtual, and Saint Anselm student teams discussed the ethical issues involved in factory farming, dining out during a pandemic, fast fashion, and cancel culture, among other cases.
-Judges included Paul Casey (retired partner, Ballard Spahr LLP), Dean Christon (Executive Director of New Hampshire Housing Finance Authority), Ryan Hvizda (Principal, Hvizda Realty), Elissa Margolin (Executive Director of Housing Action NH), Connie Roy-Czyzowski (Vice President of Northeast Delta Dental), and Molly Lunn Owen (Executive Director of 603 Forward).
-The winning team demonstrated careful analysis of the central ethical challenges, thoughtful awareness of the views of those who might not agree with them, and a well-organized presentation.
+College Ethics Bowl competitions were held in the spring of 2021 and 2022, with the winning teams demonstrating careful analysis of the central ethical challenges, thoughtful awareness of the views of those who might not agree with them, and a well-organized presentation.

 International Business Ethics Case Competition (IBECC)

-Five Saint Anselm College students participated in the 2022 International Business Ethics Case Competition in April.
+Every year, a team of students from Saint Anselm College participate in the International Business Ethics Case Competition (IBECC).
 IBECC is a collegiate competition where teams of 3-5 students present the ethical, legal, and financial dimensions of a business ethics case study.
 The team acts as an internal or external consultant brought in by a company to address an issue.

 Executives on Campus Series